FilipeMCruz/deus.ai-code-challenge/README.md

 - if the number of unique pages is really big, one can shard the in memory map into multiple smaller ones, allowing locks to be more granular and improving concurrency;
-- having a lockup map with the current count of unique visitors (as an atomic) per page would allow for fast reads without affecting writes or providing bad data;
 - memory and IO resource usage may become a problem, if so, horizontal scaling is prefer in the cloud era we're living in, this would require the following changes to architecture:
     - load balancer in front of the multiple instances of our service;